 A floor plate, sometimes referred to as a skid plate, secures to skid beams to allow for safe foot traffic.
 Floor plates generally originate from the same material as the accompanying beams.
 Checkered floor plates are ideal for skids that face corrosion threats and heavy traffic.
 Floor plate requirements depend on customer choice of grade, thickness, width, and length.

 If the skid is designed for overhead lift, lifting lugs are supplied either in a removable or bolt-on format.
 Lifting lugs may be cut from a plasma machine at the shop facility or procured externally.

 Skids that involve piping require drainage system requirements.
 The angle between the discharge pipe and attributed pipe must be at least 90 degrees, with the minimum installation depth of the pipeline ranges from .5-.7m.

 Paint specifications may be specified in order to prevent corrosion of carbon steel and in rare cases, stainless steel.
 A multi-coat system is standard and provides an all-weather sealant that protects against corrosion, scratches, impact, abrasion, chemical exposure, and UV rays.
 Galvanization, the process of dipping a skid into molten zinc, provides a metallurgical bond and a highly protective coat.

 Engineering specifications, detailed design, and quality process reviews ensure compliance to the specified requirements.
-Non-destructive testing for weld verification may also be required to ensure welding is applied appropriately.
+Specifications may require non-destructive testing for weld verification to ensure welding meets requirements.
 Skids that are part of a process system undergo a factory acceptance test (FAT).
 The FAT occurs at the final stage of the project and proves that the equipment integrity and functionality is suitable, and to design and user requirements.